 #4 For the correct approach see ‘The role of labor and business in a well-organized society’

 Related 'Rethinking the Phillips curve' and 'Attention: there are THREE types of inflation' and 'Economic bungee jumping without cord'.
-For more details of the bigger picture see cross-references Employment
+For more details of the big picture see cross-references Employment

 It is a characteristic trait of economics that problems are never solved but endlessly recycled.
 This explains why economics made no progress since Adam Smith: “... we know little more now about ‘how the economy works,’ ... than we knew in 1790, after Adam Smith completed the last revision of The Wealth of Nations.”
 (Clower).